OpenSecuritySummit/oss2018/content/teams/owasp-devslop.md

 email           :
 status          :
 sessions        :
+    - Adding CRS3 and Pixi to CircleCI pipeline
     - Adding security to VSTS pipeline
+    - Integrating Security Tools in the SDL using OWASP DevSecOps Studio
     - Publishing apps in a VSTS security pipeline
     - Using Pixi
     - Pixi Roadmap and Enhancement